SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Why?"
 Rarity Dash asked.

-"You've practically taken up a whole day to help me out, you are literally dressed like Rainbow Dash, I want to give you something for all you've done today," Fluttershy said.
+"You've practically taken up a whole day to help me out, you are literally dressed like Rainbow Dash.
+I want to give you something for all you've done today," Fluttershy said.

-Rarity Dash said in a loving tone, "you don't have to do anything for me, I'm your friend and I would help you do anything without expecting compensation darling."
+Rarity Dash said in a loving tone, "You don't have to do anything for me.
+I'm your friend and I would help you do anything without expecting compensation darling."

 "I know, but this is something I want to do," Fluttershy said.

-Rarity Dash hugged Fluttershy, "thank you darling, I can't wait to see it."
+Rarity Dash hugged Fluttershy.
+"Thank you darling, I can't wait to see it."

-Fluttershy hugged back, "thank you."
+Fluttershy hugged back.
+"Thank you."

-After the hug was over Rarity Dash asked, "when do you need the stuff?"
+After the hug was over Rarity Dash asked, "When do you need the stuff?"

 "Tomorrow morning, if you can," Fluttershy answered.